Buff duration ends around 5 seconds after Burst animation.

 By: Cola#6861, ZΛNTO#4984, Ryser#6516

-Only three numbers popped up: from the stilleto (E1), the blink damage (C1) and the AoE slash attack (E2).
+Cola’s Findings: Against Treasure Hoarders, only 3 damage numbers occur: from the stilleto (E1), the blink damage (C1) and the AoE slash attack (E2).
+Thus C1 only damaged the enemy once.
+YouTube

 Keqing's C1 damage CAN be applied twice to the same enemy, provided that the Blink and Stiletto location of E2 are relatively the same.
 C1 does have a small hitbox, but will generally get 2 hits against a point blank target that your Stiletto is on top of.